The Modern Employee One-on-One Template

 1:1 Template

-If you're searching for a one-on-one template for managers, look no further.
+If you're searching for a one-on-one meeting template for a manager, look no further.

 Our template includes a list of questions you can ask during both formal and informal meetings.
-It also includes a guide to follow-up notes so you can start preparing for the next one-on-one meeting.
+It also includes a guide to follow-up notes and action items so you can start preparing for the next one-on-one meeting.

 1:1 Scheduling guide

 Wrapping your head around one-on-ones can be difficult.
-How often are you supposed to have one-on-one meetings?
+How often is a manager supposed to have one-on-one meetings?
 And how long are they supposed to last?

 The quick answer is that it’s up to you!
 Meetings should occur as often as needed, and for as long as needed.
 As long as they provide value to your employees, there is no one right answer.